-The Short Term Incentive is determined by reference to the annual Total Portfolio Return compared to the S&P/ASX 300 Accumulation Index.
+The Short Term Incentive is determined by reference to annual Total Portfolio Return; compared to the S&P/ASX 300 Accumulation Index.
 BKI's Total Portfolio Returns are measured by the change in pre tax NTA and are after all operating expenses, payment of both income and capital gains tax and the reinvestment of dividends.

-The Short Term Incentive is paid by way of BKI shares which will be purchased on market by the Company.
+The Short Term Incentive is paid by way of BKI shares purchased on market by the Company.